thedanvail/shapr/README.md

 Uses ray casting: fire a ray from the query point and count how many times it intersects the mesh surface.
 An odd count means inside; even means outside.

-The naive approach is fragile — a ray that passes exactly through a shared edge between two triangles gets counted twice, producing a false "outside" result.
+The naive approach is fragile.
+A ray that passes exactly through a shared edge between two triangles gets counted twice, producing a false "outside" result.
 Two mitigations are applied:

 1. **Möller–Trumbore intersection** with an epsilon guard on the `t` parameter, rejecting intersections behind the ray origin.
 2. **Majority vote across three rays** with asymmetric direction perturbations `{1, 1e-4, 2e-4}`, `{3e-4, 1, 1e-4}`, `{2e-4, 3e-4, 1}`.
 The directions are intentionally not symmetric (e.g. not `{1, 1e-4, 1e-4}`) to avoid hitting shared diagonals in axis-aligned meshes.
 A point is considered inside if at least 2 of 3 rays agree.